Reading a Shareholder Report

 In this section you'll find a description and an example of how the fund's expense ratio translates into dollar costs on an actual and hypothetical basis.
 This information can be used to compare expenses for different funds.

-This section contains the critical components of the fund's financial statements and a breakdown of its change in net asset value (NAV) from one period to another.
+This section contains the fund's operating performance, expense ratio and a breakdown of its change in net asset value (NAV) for the most recent five-year period.
 You'll also find information about the fund's portfolio turnover rate (the frequency with which holdings are bought and sold) during the period.
 Some funds are known for a rapid trading style, while others have a longer-term, buy-and-hold approach, reflected by a lower portfolio turnover rate.

 Statements of Investments